SeriousOldMan/Simulator-Controller/Docs/Plugins & Modes.md

 If no argument for *stateFile* is provided, the state info will be put in a file named "Session State.json" in the *Simulator Controller\Temp* folder which resides in your *Documents* folder.

-The content of the state JSON file looks like this:
+The content of the JSON file looks like this: